arihant-k-ostwal/blaz-booking-bot/README.md

 # Bläz Booth Agent

-This is a lightweight HTML page to embed the Blaz Entertainment booth booking chatbot powered by Google Cloud Conversational Agent.
+This is a lightweight HTML page to embed the Bläz Entertainment booth booking chatbot powered by Google Cloud Conversational Agent.

 ## ✅ Live Site